Institute of Genetic Epidemiology

 Genepi Group

-Our Institute serves as a bridge between basic and clinical research.
+Our institute serves as a bridge between basic and clinical research.
 We work with genetic-epidemiological methods with association studies of candidate genes as well as hypothesis-free genome-wide association studies and also clinical-epidemiological methods.
 For functional studies, we use a variety of cell culture and animal models implementing state-of-the-art methods of protein chemistry and molecular biology.
-Finally, we develop bioinformatic solutions for problems related to medical genetic research and diagnosis.
+Finally, we develop computational solutions for problems related to medical genetic research and diagnosis.

 Latest News

-20 January 2025
+20 August 2025

 Show all news